Explore Related Nursing Specialties

 Another big difference?
 Unlike APRNs, CNLs aren’t able to prescribe medication.
 The ability to prescribe medication, known as prescriptive authority, allows APRNS to serve as primary care providers.

 CNLs are never primary care providers.
 A good way to think of it is that CNLs are focused on care coordination, while APRNs are focused on providing direct patient care.

 At a Glance: A CNL’s Roles and Responsibilities

 What Degree Do I Need?

-A CNL takes on a high-level role and advanced responsibilities, so it’s not hard to see why you’ll need an advanced degree to obtain a CNL job.
+A CNL takes on a high-level role and advanced responsibilities, so it’s not hard to see why you’ll need a Master of Science in Nursing to work as a CNL.
 You’ll need at least a master’s degree in addition to your RN license.
-An MSN degree is the most common degree offered for CNLs.
+An MSN is the most common degree offered for CNLs.
 However, if you already have a master’s degree in something else, there are schools that offer post-master’s certificates.

 No matter what, you’ll need to be an RN in good standing before you apply to any program.
 Generally, you’ll need to have a BSN before looking at CNL programs, but RN-to-MSN bridge programs for associate degree-educated nurses are offered by some universities.